 Detail with poppies, young woman and injured man

 As well as imaging the destruction of buildings and the fear and waste of the violence, the piece also points to the caring side of humanity that offers hope, in the figure of a young woman who goes to the aid of a bomb victim.
 She holds his wrist tenderly as she looks for help; he stares at us, shocked, covered in ash.
 The ravages of violence have not taken away the impetus for compassion that so many share.

 This detail shows one of the mirror shards that are held to the fabric surface with red thread.
 Their inclusion allows us our reflection to be brought into the drama of the work and we are invited both to bring our own experiences to engage with the piece and to reflect on what it is within the human psyche that leads some to follow paths of often indiscriminate destruction, causing so much pain, tearing lives and families apart.
 The weeping child calls out for our help and protection.

-The film Continuum was made to go with this wall piece and poem of the same name and information about the music, the poetry and making of the film will follow shortly on my Film page.
+The film Continuum was made to go with this wall piece and poem of the same name and information about the music, the poetry and making of the film are on my Film page in this website.